Does your employer care about your mental health?

-I was motivated to think about this question and write this post as a result of another blog post I saw.
-A woman that sent an email to her boss to say she needed to take a mental health sick day got a really cool response.
+I saw a blog post where a woman sent an email to her boss to say she needed to take a mental health sick day and got a really cold response.
 You can read about it here

 Is mental health in your workplace taken as seriously as physical health?

-It might be slightly different of course with an obvious physical illness.
+Physical health is easier to see isn’t it.
 You know the sort of thing, leg in cast, swollen eye, streaming cold or sporting injury.
-Or even an operation where you are actually in hospital and completely unable to work ,so the boss can be satisfied you are no good to them whatsoever for a while.
+Or even an operation where you are actually in hospital and completely unable to work .
+The boss can see that you are no good to them for a while.